Tips to Keep Your Plants Healthy and Thriving

 Fertilise during the growing season (spring and summer) when plants are actively growing.
 Reduce or stop fertilising during winter when most plants are dormant.

-4. Keep an Eye Out for Pests
+4. Keep an Eye Out for Insect Pests

 Pests can quickly turn a healthy plant into a sickly one.
 Regularly inspect your plants for signs of pests like aphids, mealybugs, or spider mites.
 Here’s how to keep them at bay: